kesh-lang/kesh/examples.md

 ### Unpacking

-Collections and tuples may be unpacked on assignment.
+Collection and tuple values may be unpacked on assignment.
+Objects keys must be referenced using dot notation.

 ```lua
 [first, ...rest]: [1, 2, 3]  -- rest is an array